simpletext-madics/2024/tasks.md

 ## Task 4: SOTA: Tracking the state-of-the-art in scholarly publications

 Leaderboards are like scoreboards that display top AI model results for specific tasks, datasets, and metrics.
 Traditionally community-curated, as seen on paperswithcode.com, text mining could speed up their creation.
 The goal is to develop systems that recognize if an incoming AI paper reports model performances on benchmark datasets.
-If it does, the model should extract all related (Task, Dataset, Metric, Score) tuples that are reported in the work.
+If it does, the model should extract all related (task, dataset, metric, score) tuples that are reported in the work.